shuoyuanxu/AprilSlamCPP/Readme.md

     Input: Two Pose2 objects (lastPoseSE2 and PoseSE2).
     Output: Relative Pose2 that represents the robot's motion from lastPoseSE2 to PoseSE2.

-Logic:

-    It first calculates the displacement in x and y.
-    Then, it adjusts the displacement based on the robot's current orientation, ensuring that the robot’s motion is accounted for along its forward direction.

 cpp

 gtsam::Pose2 relPoseFG(const gtsam::Pose2& lastPoseSE2, const gtsam::Pose2& PoseSE2) {